zodern/minify-js-sourcemaps/README.md

 ## Environment Variables

 `DISABLE_CLIENT_STATS` Set to `true` to disable creating the `stats.json` file used by the bundle-visualizer.
-This can save up to 20+ seconds during production builds for large apps.
+This can save a few seconds during production builds for large apps.

 `METEOR_FASTMINIFIER_CACHE_DEBUG` Set to `true` to view the cache logs